Here are answers to some frequently asked questions about Lua.

 Yes, Lua is freely available for any purpose, including commercial purposes, at absolutely no cost, and using it requires no paperwork.
 Read the details in the license page.

 Yes.
-Up until Lua 4.0, the license was perhaps a bit unclear about this.
-Since Lua 5.0, Lua is distributed under the terms of the very liberal and well-known MIT license, which is compatible with GPL and is approved by the Open Source Initiative.
+Lua is distributed under the terms of the very liberal and well-known MIT license, which is compatible with GPL and is approved by the Open Source Initiative.
 Read the details in the license page.

 Lua is intended to be used in other people's software, including yours.
 In most cases, Lua is simply extended with new functions that adapt Lua to your specific domain.
 This is exactly what Lua was designed for.
 When the time comes to distribute your software two questions may arise: "May I still call the language inside my software Lua?" and "May I call it something else?".